riderous/kitchensink-spring-boot/README.md

 - kept frontend monolithic
 - first added tests and migrated using h2 db, then switch to MongoDB
 - kept h2 and dependencies for the migration
+- added index on name field to speed up findAllByOrderByNameAsc (has also drawbacks)